ZINZINBIN/ZINZINBIN/README.md

   - Disruption prediction using 0D data in KSTAR
   - Multi-modal learning for disruption prediction
 - Tokamak plasma operation control using Reinforcement Learning
-  - Development of Transformer-based virtual KSTAR environment
+  - Development of a Transformer-based virtual KSTAR environment
   - Development of PINN-based Grad-Shfranov solver
-  - 0D parameters / shape parameters control using RL algorithms(DDPG, SAC) under the virtual KSTAR environemnt
+  - 0D parameters / shape parameters control using RL algorithms(DDPG, SAC) under the virtual KSTAR environment
   - Application of Multi-agent reinforcement learning for autonomous tokamak operation control
+- Design optimization of a tokamak fusion reactor based on reinforcement learning
+  - Development of design computation code of virtual tokamak fusion reactor
+  - Single-step reinforcement learning for optimizing the design configuration of the tokamak reactor

 ### Virtual Metrology for Semiconductor industry
 - ML application on plasma etching process in Virtual Metrology
-- Physics based plasma etching process control
+- Physics-based plasma etching process control

 Developement
 ===